 - Secondly, scientists have concluded that most people with severe eczema lack a protein called filaggrin.
 This particular protein gives skin hydration and moisture and, when absent, can become one of the leading causes of eczema.

-What is the Best Treatment for Eczema?
+What is the Best Natural Eczema Treatment?

 Considering how Eczema is one of the most commonly occurring skin conditions, there is no doubt that different treatment methods have been produced for it over the years.

-Some of the best eczema treatments are:
+Some of the best natural eczema treatments are:

 - One of the best treatment methods is applying creams that reduce itchiness and help repair skin.
 Common medications for this can be topical corticosteroids in creams or ointments that are available as prescription medication.